PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 ## Archiving and Version Controlling

 The contents of the .zip file retrieved from the _Download of the Best Model details_ task should be stored in the GIT repository for future reference and versioning control.
+You shouldn't add the .zip file to GIT but it's contents.

 ## Migrating and Deploying to a different environment